kmucavele/find-the-numbers/README.md

 This project was created to exercise Click-Handling and DOM-Manipulation with vanilla JavaScript.
 Furthermore it is an introduction to a simple game logic implementation.
 The project was made in the first year of my apprenticeship.

+## Usage
+Simply clone this repository and open the html file in a browser

 ## How To Play
 1. Choose the field size (for the X by X matrix)